subauw/TensorRT-LLM/docs/source/gpt_attention.md

 that uses a single CUDA thread-block per head.
 It is controlled by an internal heuristic._

+Another note is that as the masked MHA kernels use shared memory size proportional to sequence length, so there can be some cases that GPU's shared memory is not enough when multi-block mode is not enabled.
+To get masked MHA kernel work in these cases, multi-block mode is forced on and a warning log is printed.

 ## Inflight batching

 TensorRT-LLM supports a feature called in-flight batching.
 With that feature,